Warsaw, Poland – Polish authorities have just made a record heroin bust and foiled a major smuggling operation.

 Local media reported that the drug was hidden in four containers shipped to Poland’s seaport of Gdynia.

-According to the Polish Premier, who praised the work of the police and tax officers who worked hand-in-hand on the case – the heroine could have an estimated street value of more than 60 million zlotys (around €14 million).
+According to the Polish Premier, who praised the work of the police and tax officers who worked hand-in-hand on the case – the heroin could have an estimated street value of more than 60 million zlotys (around €14 million).

-Also present at the press conference, Interior Minister Mariusz Kaminski said the bust was a “great success” and prevented the entire European market of being flooded with huge amounts of heroine, which was said to be en route for Western Europe.
+Also present at the press conference, Interior Minister Mariusz Kaminski said the bust was a “great success” and prevented the entire European market of being flooded with huge amounts of heroin, which was said to be en route for Western Europe.